Welcome to Software Wisdom, my place for divulging knowledge on software development and programming knowledge both old and new.

 Instance variables belonging to an Objective-C 2.0 class are declared protected by default, unlike regular C++ or even C# whereby all declared member variables are private by default.
 This always confuses C++/C# programmers who are new to Objective-C so if you are familiar with either of those two languages, be aware of this point.
-Protection… Needing to get the rest of “Objective-C Access To Instance Variables?”
-Click on this link!
+Protection… Craving to get the remainder of “Objective-C Access To Instance Variables?”
+Click here!

 Replacing text in a mySQL database table is trivial thanks to the built-in SQL command REPLACE() that lets you manipulate text data within a table that matches a particular string, and replace it with another string.
-I have been playing extensively with the theme on this website recently and one of the cute little hacks… Continue reading the remainder of “How To Find And Replace Text In SQL.”
+I have been playing extensively with the theme on this website recently and one of the cute little hacks… Click to continue reading the rest of the post

 The built-in array() data type has many ways that it can be manipulated.
 One of those ways is through the array_shift() function that treats an array as a queue, taking array elements from the front of the queue and moving up all of the other items in the array.
-When you define an array that… Continue reading the remainder of “PHP array_shift() With Non-Numeric Keys.”
+When you define an array that… Click this link to continue reading the rest of the post

 Even though PHP has an intrinsic array data type you as the programmer have the ability to manipulate arrays in several different ways.
 PHP can manipulate the array() data type as though it were a stack data structure through two simple functions, array_push() and array_pop() which just reinforces how versatile PHP can be.
-This article… Need to get the rest of “PHP array_push() Function?”
-Click on this link!
+This article… Needing to read the remainder of “PHP array_push() Function?”
+Click this!

 This short article covers Objective-C 2.0 property accessors that do not have an associated instance variable.
 Objective-C 2.0 offers the ability to automatically declare and implement class properties via the @property and @synthesize compiler directives.
-For the most part, these two compiler directives, part of the Declared Properties feature, go hand in hand with each… Need to get the rest of “Objective-C Property Accessors?”
-Click this!
+For the most part, these two compiler directives, part of the Declared Properties feature, go hand in hand with each… Craving to get the rest of “Objective-C Property Accessors?”
+Click here!

 PHP provides incredibly rich and diverse functionality for manipulating arrays.
-The word “array” and the data type array() in PHP is a bit of a misnomer because the built-in functionality of PHP is quite capable of treating arrays as though they were many other data structures from simple arrays such as regular single-dimension arrays, regular,… Click to continue reading the rest of the article
+The word “array” and the data type array() in PHP is a bit of a misnomer because the built-in functionality of PHP is quite capable of treating arrays as though they were many other data structures from simple arrays such as regular single-dimension arrays, regular,… Continue reading the rest of the article